I love making basmati rice in the Instant Pot because it comes out perfect every time.

 Because it’s delicious!
-Basmati rice is an aromatic long grain rice that has a slightly nutty flavor to it.
-It’s delicious alongside Indian food – especially north Indian dishes like butter chicken, keema or dal makhani.
+Basmati rice is aromatic long grain rice that has a slightly nutty flavor to it.
+It’s delicious alongside Indian food – especially North Indian dishes like butter chicken, keema, or dal makhani.
 But really, you can serve basmati rice with any of my Indian recipes.

 How can you tell when basmati rice is cooked properly?
 You can tell when basmati rice is cooked properly because the grains are separate and don’t stick together.
 The texture of the rice should be soft and fluffy – not watery or mushy.

 Do I need to Soak Basmati Rice before Cooking?

 My answer to this is YES.
 Briefly soaking the rice makes a BIG difference for two reasons.

 - Soaking the rice in water allows the fragile grains of rice to absorb a bit of water which in turn helps keep the grains soft and “bendable” if you will.